Hunting a charged Higgs boson pair in proton-proton collisions: Collider analysis

-We present the our most important results concerning to a potential evidence/discovery for the process $pp\to H^+ H^- \to \mu\nu_{\mu}cb$.
-The signal significance considered here is defined as the ratio $\mathcal{N}_S/\sqrt{\mathcal{N}_S+\mathcal{N}_B}$, where $\mathcal{N}_S\,(\mathcal{N}_B)$ is the number of signal (background) events once the kinematic cuts were applied.
-We use the package $\texttt{MadAnalysis5}$ \cite{Conte:2012fm} to analyze the kinematic distributions.
-Figure \ref{SignalSignificance} displays contour plots of the signal significance as function of the charged Higgs boson mass $M_{H^{\pm}}$ and the integrated luminosity for the scenarios $S2$\footnote{We explore up to $M_{H^{\pm}}=200$ GeV, however we found a tiny signal significance.} and $S3$.
+Our procedure is to take the maximum signal significance, defined as the ratio $\mathcal{N}_S/\sqrt{\mathcal{N}_S+\mathcal{N}_B}$, where $\mathcal{N}_S\,(\mathcal{N}_B)$ is the number of signal (background) events.
+Such a signal significance is achieved by making a cut on the BDT output $\textbf{xgb}>0.95$, which is clearly visible in Fig. \ref{Discriminat}.
+Therefore, Fig. \ref{SignalSignificance} displays contour plots of the signal significance as function of the charged Higgs boson mass $M_{H^{\pm}}$ and the integrated luminosity for the scenarios $S2$\footnote{We explore up to $M_{H^{\pm}}=200$ GeV, however we found a tiny signal significance.} and $S3$ for (a) and (b): $M_H=500$ GeV, and (c): $M_H=800$ GeV.
 We find that the scenario $S1$ presents difficulties to be tested in the experiment, which is why it is not included.